KaustubhKishore/flask-docker/README.md

 >
 > docker-machine create --driver virtualbox worker2

+Follow swarm init steps after creating these machines.

-*Note: A registry is required to create a service with custom image.
-We can either use a docker registry container or just upload it on docker hub*
+**Note: A registry is required to create a service with custom image.
+We can either use a docker registry container or just upload it on docker hub**

 #### Create docker service from the image we created in this sample project.
-- docker service create --replicas 3 -p 5004:5000 --name flaskservice lordrevolta/dockerflask:1
+- docker service create --replicas 3 -p 5004:5000 --name flaskservice lordrevolta/dockerflask:ip
     - Takes a lot of time.
 It will look like it's stuck
 - Open \<manager ip\>:5004
     - Refresh multiple times and random numbers will appear starting from 1.
 This means requests are split between the workers(or containers to be precise.)